SerenityOS/serenity/Documentation/AdvancedBuildInstructions.md

 - `BUILD_<component>`: builds the specified component, e.g. `BUILD_HEARTS` (note: must be all caps).
 Check the components.ini file in your build directory for a list of available components.
 Make sure to run `ninja clean` and `rm -rf Build/x86_64/Root` after disabling components.
 These options can be easily configured by using the `ConfigureComponents` utility.
 See the [Component Configuration](#component-configuration) section below.
 - `BUILD_EVERYTHING`: builds all optional components, overrides other `BUILD_<component>` flags when enabled
 - `SERENITY_CACHE_DIR`: sets the location of a shared cache of downloaded files.
 Should not need to be set unless managing a distribution package.
+- `ENABLE_NETWORK_DOWNLOADS`: allows downloading files from the internet during the build.
+Default on, turning off enables offline builds.
+For offline builds, the structure of the SERENITY_CACHE_DIR must be set up the way that the build expects.

 Many parts of the SerenityOS codebase have debug functionality, mostly consisting of additional messages printed to the debug console.
 This is done via the `<component_name>_DEBUG` macros, which can be enabled individually at build time.
 They are listed in [this file](../Meta/CMake/all_the_debug_macros.cmake).